We don’t speak French at home in our family, can we still apply?

-How many countries are represented in the Lycée community?
+How many countries are represented at LFIM?
 Is it only for French nationals?

 With students coming from more than 18 countries, we absolutely revel in our diversity.
 We welcome many Mumbai-based international families into the school, who share a passion and openness to the world.

-We welcome many French families into the school, but we give equal consideration to all families, including non-French speaking ones.
+We give equal consideration to all families, irrespective of their nationality.
 Given the level of French needed to thrive in the elementary school and higher, we do ask all families to make a commitment to expose their children to the French language and culture outside the classroom.
 The school offers many opportunities to do this through the extracurricular activities and other programs.